bigjohnson/bigjohnson.github.io/README.md

 # GitHubAssets
-Some projects files that slow clone
+Some files shared from GitHub...